 See all > Living & wellness

 These are dangerous circumstances for anyone struggling with anxiety.
 The majority of Canadians report that their mental health has worsened over the course of 2020.
-What makes things even more difficult is that mental healthcare options have changed due to quarantine.
+Worse, mental healthcare options have changed due to quarantine.
 Your local therapist’s office might be closed, or operating on reduced hours.

 Our co-founder and CEO Dr. Brett sat down with Flare magazine to dispense his top tips for identifying and managing stress and anxiety during COVID-19.
 Plus, Dr. Brett gives some options for how to keep your mental health at an even keel even in this new, unpredictable normal.